 III.
 When European State Courts Face Post-colonial Legalities: “Less Colonial” PIL Rules and Reasoning

-In this section, I shall explore legislation and case law from Europe, including EU law and the domestic law of former colonial powers like France, Belgium, Germany, Italy, Spain, and the Netherlands (given that the United Kingdom is greatly part of the list, but no longer a Member State of the European Union).
+In this Section, I shall explore legislation and case law from Europe, including EU law and the domestic law of former colonial powers like France, Belgium, Germany, Italy, Spain, and the Netherlands (given that the United Kingdom is greatly part of the list, but no longer a Member State of the European Union).
 The situations studied here involve citizens originating from post-colonial states who brought a dispute before European state courts that involved post-colonial legalities, i.e. not only post-colonial state law but also religious or customary laws.
 The parties (or one of the parties) have then settled in a European state or want to reside there.
 They may further involve a dispute between a post-colonial party and state authorities (typically in the migration context) or a dispute between a post-colonial party and a European party, or yet a dispute between post-colonial parties.

 In this context, under positive law the way the European state judge considers post-colonial legalities as applicable to the dispute or not, or as justifying the recognition of a foreign status or not, is regulated by the PIL rules and reasoning of the forum.
 Although, the disputes also include other branches of law, especially human rights law and migration law.
 These cases involve post-colonial identity claims that are already governed by PIL under positive law—and would a fortiori be governed by the remastered PIL rules that would support a Berman’s model-based framework, amended by the requirements of the less colonial approach.

-This section considers some of the most relevant PIL rules and reasoning applicable in these cases.
-It proposes a “less colonial” analysis thereof that builds on Berman’s model, in accordance with the theoretical framework proposed in the previous section.
+This Section considers some of the most relevant PIL rules and reasoning applicable in these cases.
+It proposes a “less colonial” analysis thereof that builds on Berman’s model, in accordance with the theoretical framework proposed in the previous Section.
 The rules and reasoning are envisaged around six themes, while considering both the relevant EU PIL Regulations and some national—mostly Belgian—PIL rules referred as a matter of illustration (because there is no space here to recount for each relevant PIL rules of each Member State): (1) the applicability of foreign law; (2) the definition of foreign law; (3) the treatment of foreign law as fact or law; (4) proof of foreign law; (5) the public policy exception; and (6) the recognition of foreign status.
 Strikingly, these themes leave out the issue of jurisdiction which is in the hands of European state courts according to positive PIL in the situations considered, but which could be dismissed under the theoretical framework presented earlier.